 When my son was five, he received a set of Worry Dolls as a present.
-He decided to keep the tiny decorative box and throw away the dolls so he wouldn’t have worries.
+He decided to keep the tiny decorative box and throw away the dolls so he would have no worries.

 Worrying is the most practiced form of meditation in the world – visualizing life at its worst by imagining unwanted scenarios until negative thoughts become our go-to perception and expectation.
-And the result of negative thought patterns is stressed minds, unhealthy bodies and diminished lives.
+And the result is stressed minds, unhealthy bodies and diminished lives.

-Worrying, as a way to view a problem, is the problem.
+Worrying, as a way to approach a problem, is a big part of the problem.
 And focusing negatively on problems won’t solve them.

-Loving people means staying focused on the best qualities in them and the best circumstances for them – so that the best-case scenario is the only outcome we can imagine.
-It means trusting their abilities to find their necessary answers and to create positive change for themselves.
+Loving people means staying focused on the best qualities in them and the best circumstances for them, so that the best-case scenario is the only outcome we can imagine.
+It means trusting in their abilities to find their necessary answers and to create positive change for themselves.

-The goal is to manage our issues without being motivated by fear.
-By handling our problems effectively, we can depower fear-based thoughts and keep a healthy, appreciative outlook in the present moment.
+The goal is to manage our problems and find solutions, without being motivated by fear.
+By handling our issues effectively, we can depower fear-based thoughts and keep a healthy outlook in the present moment.